sylsta/win_mtp/README.md

 # mtp

-Accessing the filesystem of MTP devices (Smartphones, MP3-Player, etc.) on Windows with python.
+Accessing the filesystem of MTP devices (Smartphones, MP3-Player, etc.) on Windows or Linux with python.

 In the win_mtp directory there are three modules.
 - win_access.py
 - linux_access
 - dialog.py

-For detailed description see (https://heribert17.github.io/win_mtp/)
+For detailed description see (https://heribert17.github.io/mtp/)

 Tested with:
 * Python 3.12 and above